-Full papers are full-length, well-documented reports containing original, comprehensive, and complete work.
+Full papers are detailed, well-documented reports containing original, comprehensive, and complete work.
 Therefore, the papers in this category should be original and have scientific merit.

-Short communications, reporting timely novel findings, are brief accounts of original research results, and should have a similar standard of quality and scientific merit as full papers.
+Short communications, reporting timely novel findings, are brief accounts of original research results and should adhere to a similar standard of quality and scientific rigor as Full papers.

-Short Communications and Notes, including illustrations, should be similar to Full Papers, except that no primary headings (Introduction, Materials and methods, Results and Discussion) are used other than to designate References.
-Secondary headings may be used and are encouraged for clarity of organization.
+Short communications and Notes, including illustrations, should be similar to Full papers, except that no primary headings (Introduction, Materials and methods, Results, and Discussion) are used other than References.
+Second-level headings (but not hierarchically numbered) may be used and are encouraged for clarity of presentation.

-Reviews are comprehensive descriptions and interpretations for a specific topic with a summarization of the research history and a suggestion of the direction of future research.
+Reviews are comprehensive descriptions and interpretations pertaining to a specific topic with an outline of the research history and a suggestion of directions of future research.
 Reviews should be discussed with the Editor-in-Chief prior to submission.

 • be the authors' own original work, which has not been previously published elsewhere in English or in any other languages (except in the form of an abstract or as part of a published lecture or academic thesis),

 • reflect the authors' own research and analysis and do so in a truthful and complete manner,

 • properly credit the meaningful contributions of co-authors and collaborators,